AlanaMarie/AD5-Stripfiguren/README.md

-# Striproute Demo
+# Stripfiguren Demo
 *API’s are the new black.* Cities like Brussels provide open data, so in this DEMO a *comic route* API is used to get a list of characters.
 The main goals of this BRANCH are:
 - deserialize data with JObject
 - show the deserialized data in the console application

-This Branch is parrallel with step 2 `Deserialize data` of the walkthrough.
+This branch is parrallel with step 2 `Deserialize data` of the walkthrough.

 ## Requirements
 - Visual Studio